-Although these games like Borderlands can’t encompass every part of what makes Borderlands special, some of them get pretty close.
+Although these games like Borderlands can’t encompass every part of what makes the series special, some of them get pretty close or offer something very different with enough in common with Gearbox’s series to pique your interest.
+We’ve had a look at our best PC games list and our free PC games guide to find titles that suit every price range.
 So whether it’s the humour, the loot, the co-op, or the colourful characters, here are the best games like Borderlands.

 If you’re looking for all the blood, guts, and gore from Borderlands – plus some of the apocalypse-related chaos – then Wasteland 3 kicks it up a notch, with its own cultist fodder to slay.
 Instead of simply holding down the left mouse button and watching health bars deplete, however, you need to be calm and calculated in this turn-based strategy game.
 Don’t worry, though, there’s plenty of loot and an extensive RPG system, with a roster of characters to tinker with and a squad to make your own.

 Wasteland 3 adopts the same audacious humour, but on a slightly, er, more adult level.
 This is an apocalypse game that doesn’t show mercy in both its cutthroat wit and harsh environment, but there’s a lot to love if you’re a Borderlands fan.
 Check out our Wasteland 3 review if you want to know why we awarded the game an excellent 9/10 score.